Arogbo tribe

-The Arogbo Izon People "are a Clan or Sub-ethnic group of the larger Izon Nation, the 3rd Largest Ethnic Nationatity in Nigeria.
-Izon Nation is surely the largest Ethnic Group in the Niger Delta Natural Region.
+The Arogbo Izon People "are a Clan or Sub-ethnic group of the larger Izon Nation in Nigeria.
+Izon Nation is one of the largest Ethnic Groups in the Niger Delta Natural Region.
 They are very valiant and courageous folks.
-They are domiciled in the Southeastern part of present day Ondo State from about the 9th Century A.D.
+They are domiciled in the Southeastern part of present-day Ondo State from about the 9th Century A.D.
 The Arogbo Izon Ibe covers over One Hundred And Twenty (120) Izon Towns and Villages with headquarters at AROGBO TOWN.